Nissan Silvia: S15

 The S15 Silvia included aggressive styling inside and out, updating the previous Silvia styling in-line with modern car design trends.
 The body dimensions were reduced from the previous generation so that it would comply with Japanese Government compact class, which had an effect on sales of the previous model.

 The S15 Silvia model lineup was initially simplified to just Spec-S and Spec-R, with both models offering an "Aero" variant with a large rear wing, side skirts, valances and front bumper.

-This generation of the Silvia was only sold new in Japan, Australia and New Zealand.
-In Australia and New Zealand the car was sold as the Nissan 200SX.
+The S15 line was later expanded to include various luxury and upgrade option packages for both the Spec-S and Spec-R.